adolgert/anisotropic_hilbert/comments/20251229a_paper_comparison.md

 | 2→Multi Level | FULL | Section 3.2, Figure 4 (p.8424), Table 5 (p.8430) |
 | Lattice-Continuous | NO | Focuses on locality metrics |

+ajd: This one does new patterns by hand.

 ---

 ## Franco 2025 - Pareto Multi-Objective Optimization (11 pages)